MLB's pathetic punishment for throwing at a player's head needs to change

 Keuchel is the healthy one of the bunch, and, like Harper, he has reverted to his award-winning self this April.
 The ERA is beautiful (0.96), the walk rate back down (1.93), a little bit of luck not hurting the cause (99 percent strand rate).
 The truly exciting number, though, is 70 percent.
 That’s Keuchel’s groundball rate.
 It’s the best among starters in baseball this year.
 And it would be the single finest since MLB started keeping track of such things, with Derek Lowe hitting 67 percent twice.

 In the elevate-or-die landscape of baseball, a 70 percent groundball rate makes Keuchel a hero.
 Extreme groundball pitchers don’t typically get paid obscene sums in free agency.
 Lowe’s $60 million deal with Atlanta was a mess.
 Brandon Webb’s agreed-upon $54 million deal was yanked after the Diamondbacks couldn’t get insurance on it.
 The lone exception is Kevin Brown, baseball’s first $100 million man and an underappreciated ace.
-Nine figures awaits Keuchel, too, and the possibility of …
+Nine figures await Keuchel, too, and the possibility of …

 6. Zach Britton being baseball’s first $100 million relief pitcher isn’t out of the realm of possibility.
 In his favor: He’s really, really good, and the price of relief pitching is close enough to $20 million a year that if enough teams want him, going five years at that rate might not seem all that outlandish.